xoss-io/e2evc/README.md

 # E2EVC

-This is the repository for the E2EVC digital edition Automation Masterclass.
+This is the repository for the E2EVC DIGITAL | THE WORLD - Automation Masterclass